‘Swing Time’, Part One, Chapter 2

 JUDY

 (sighs) I’m not sure I’m movie material though.
 I mean, I’ve done well with ‘Wizard of Oz’, sure, but where’s the rest of my career going to go?
-If MGM keep me that is.
+If MGM keeps me that is.

 MICKEY